BEDROC: Activities

 In addition to continuing ongoing initiatives set up during the tsunami response period—such as rehab, housing, child rights, water management and information dissemination—BEDROC has also initiated several new activities as a part of its vision of "Incubating Innovative Interventions".
 The new initiatives include livelihood interventions such as agriculture and dairying.
 These themes are part of BEDROC's ongoing focus on enhancing Disaster Resilience of coastal communities.

 Innovations in tsunami rehabilitations in Nagapattinam also include ICT-based interventions, some of which have attracted attention from global technology organizations such as the IEEE.

-As global warming and climate change join a host of other threats that communities face, the level of vulnerabilities faced by coastal communities of Nagapattinam—the delta of the Cauvery river system—is set to increase further.
-BEDROC, with its unique experience in the post-tsunami rescue, recovery, rehab, and reconstruction, as well as the development interventions taken up under its stewardship, is poised to provide alternative models to other civil society organizations around the region and the rest of the world.
+As global warming and climate change join a host of other threats that communities face, the level of vulnerabilities faced by coastal communities of Nagapattinam in the delta of the Cauvery river system are set to increase further.
+BEDROC, with its experience in post-tsunami rescue, recovery, rehab and reconstruction, as well as the development interventions taken up under its stewardship, is poised to provide alternative models to other civil society organizations in the region and the rest of the world.